Welcome to HPR’s Atherton Performing Arts Studio

 July 14 - Tavana

 A one-man blues explosion, Tavana plays guitar and sings soulful, island-inspired rock while accompanying himself on a self-built pedal board and electronic drum triggers he plays with his feet.
-PURCHASE TICKETS
+SOLD OUT

 July 21- Eli 3.0